-The music she makes today in Athens, Georgia, flows from the same vein as the music she grew up with: songs that haunt and float like Dolly Parton’s “Down from Dover” and ones that pulse and move like Otis Redding’s “Hard to Handle,” rockers that are right at home on the stage of the 40 Watt downtown and folk songs that are at home among the donkeys and hens on her farm outside town.
+The music she makes today flows from the same vein as the music she grew up with: songs that haunt and float like Dolly Parton’s “Down from Dover” and ones that pulse and move like Otis Redding’s “Hard to Handle,” that are at home among the donkeys and hens on her farm in Alabama.

 Shonna Tucker's debut album, “A Tell All”, was recorded by Kyle Spence (Harvey Milk).
 It features ten songs about love and jealously, nights spent on the road and nights spent in the kitchen, the things men do to women and women do for men.
 “All these songs came fast, in a few months time,” explains Tucker, ‘There was no theme or plan at all.
 Inspiration came from what was happening around me and that was a lot of different things.
 The first single, ‘Since Jimmy Came’ is about a very young and single mom who thought she had found true love until she had her son.
 The realization of priorities.
 Nature at it's finest."